mzattera/FuckBench/README.md

 to compile BrainFuck `f.bf` source file into `f.c` C code and corresponding executable Windows file `f.exe`.

-Again, if Python or C compilers have not been configured, compilation will stop at some intermediate steps.
+Again, if Python or C compiler have not been configured, compilation will stop at some intermediate steps.

 ### Compiling FuckBrainFuck code